 From my meeting with Heini and further research on the topic, the below principles seem to be key in order to create successful IoT ecosystems:

 - Collaboration not competition: Cities and countries need to work together and create communication channels for easy information sharing.
 For example, the SynchroniCity network use bootcamps to bring the network together and have regular meetings to ensure projects are aligned and working effectively.

 - Create open data standards: Interoperability is critical for data to create broad ecosystems that can connect, share and scale insights for greater social change.
 Achieving this creates strong infrastructure which allows multiple parties to access data and build business models off the open and accessible data.

 - City Councils should have dedicated resources: Innovation teams are becoming more common in local Councils in the EU.
 Heini said that having a ‘point person’ who can manage and navigate the bureaucracy can cut downtime and help to make more effective decisions.

-- Co-creation with citizens: Sometimes projects can feel like they are being imposed on citizens rather than seeing the benefits.
+- Co-creation with citizens: Sometimes projects seem like they are being imposed on citizens rather than seeing the benefits.
 Ensuring there are channels (whether a website, facebook page or a face to face forum) that local citizens can interact with the technology, the leaders and to see the outcomes is critical.
 This builds trust and helps to build ownership in the local communities.

 Smart cities have the opportunity to create benefits for quality of life, stimulate new business growth and protect local the local environment.
 The role of businesses in developing the IoT smart city ecosystem is critical to provide sustainable growth for the infrastructure.
-The EU’s 2-year project is fascinating and I will be keeping a keen eye on their future pilots and will hopefully drop in on a few on my travels!
+The EU’s 3-year project is fascinating and I will be keeping a keen eye on their future pilots and will hopefully drop in on a few on my travels!
 You can see their pilots and cities here.